 What is the NIS2 Directive and how to prepare for it?

 In a world where digitalization is advancing by leaps and bounds, data protection and regulation compliance have never been more crucial.
-In this scenario, the European NIS2 Directive has emerged, which will affect a large part of the organizations in the EU Member States and will be mandatory as of 17 October 2024.
+In this scenario, the European NIS2 Directive has emerged, which affects a large part of the organizations in the EU Member States and is mandatory as of 17 October 2024.

 If you do not want to suffer sanctions or be left out of its important implementation, read on.
 We have compiled the key data to familiarise you with the regulation and advise you to introduce it in your company as soon as possible.